How to record a video on Mac: A complete guide for any user

 2. Choose to capture a series of frames.

-Tips for video recording on a Mac
+Essential tips for recording high-quality videos on Mac

 - Framing.
 Get the camera at your eye level to give the recording a more natural feel.
 Plus, check the video frame to make sure it's not too tight or cluttered, and then center yourself in front of the camera.